CryptorGit/Artificial-Mario-Intelligence/README.md

 where \(\tilde d_{t,i}\) is the normalised frame difference.
 The hidden state is updated as
 \[h_{t,i}=\mathrm{ReLU}\bigl(w_i g_{t,i} h_{t-1,i} + U_i^\top x_t\bigr).\]
+Both gate parameters $\mu_i$ and $\sigma_i$ are trained from the start with no initial freezing period.
 Action logits come from an MLP.
 Online training uses the negative Forward‑Forward rule with energy projection, updating weights by
 \(\Delta W \propto h^{-}x^{-}\) while keeping their Frobenius norm constant.
+The final actor layer is trained with the same local rule.

 ## Project structure